Click below to watch the video or scroll down for a full transcript of the conversation.

 Rhonda – More and more.
 That’s it more and more of your self.

-Rick – Yeah and I can probably use you as a case in point which that is your serving a beautiful function propagating some nice wisdom to lots of people and so in that sense you’re serving as a sort of agent of the divine, an instrument of the divine.
-Since you’re doing that you receive a lot of what we could say support, we could say supportive nature from the divine if you want to call it that, and like you said earlier you don’t have a lot of superfluous trivial desires of things that you want it’s pretty simple in a way, so you’re not getting showered with Mercedes-Benz’ left and right but the things that you really do need ,which will help you serve your purpose your function as an instrument of the divine, come to you because the divine wants you to successfully fulfil that function.
+Rick – Yeah and I can probably use you as a case in point which is you’re serving a beautiful function propagating some nice wisdom to lots of people and so in that sense, you’re serving as a sort of agent of the divine, an instrument of the divine.
+Since you’re doing that you receive a lot of what we could say support, we could say supportive nature from the divine if you want to call it that, and like you said earlier you don’t have a lot of superfluous trivial desires of things that you want it’s pretty simple in a way, so you’re not getting showered with Mercedes-Benz’ left and right but the things that you really do need, which will help you serve your purpose your function as an instrument of the divine, come to you because the divine wants you to successfully fulfill that function.

 Rick – There’s a saying nature knows best how to organize.

 Rhonda – Yes, yeah.